JDGrimes/wpppb/README.md

 That's it.
 Now the loader will see to it that your plugin is activated and loaded before the test suite is run.

+You can also do other cool things like [test your plugin's unisntall routine](https://github.com/JDGrimes/wp-plugin-phpunit-bootstrap/wiki/Testing-Uninstallation).

 ## Purpose

 The purpose of this project is to provide a bootstrap for plugin developers who want